 In 2002, she blacked out outside of her condo.
 She fell down and was completely disoriented.
 A neighbor saw her and thought she was drunk.
 She had been on her way to a wedding with my aunt, and they ended up going to the wedding anyway.
 However, people kept asking my aunt what was wrong with my mother because she wasn’t able to follow conversations.

-Other studies are addressing the lifestyle factors which cause vascular dementia, which includes quickly recognizing the signs and symptoms of stroke to prevent its development in the first place.
+Presently, there are some clinical trials examining potential drugs that may slow the progression of vascular dementia, but there are currently no medications that prevent or stop its development.
+Other studies are focused on the lifestyle risk factors which cause vascular dementia, including quickly recognizing the signs and symptoms of stroke to prevent its development in the first place.

 - The Alzheimer’s Society www.alz.org 2016 Alzheimer’s facts and figures

 - The American Heart Association www.heart.org